Baobo824/Baobo824.github.io/README.md

-# Yatong Lan's Personal Website
+# Baobo Xiong's Personal Website

-This is the personal academic website of Yatong Lan, an Autonomous Driving Research Intern at Tsinghua University.
+This is the personal academic website of Baobo Xiong, a Physics Student at Tsinghua University.

 ## About